berkeroguz/UIAutomationTest-Cucumber/README.md

 # Patterns

-OOP and POM pattern were used
+OOP and POM pattern were used.